-- Leverage SEO friendly permalink URLS – You want your page’s URL to be short and keyword rich.
+- Leverage SEO friendly permalink URLs – You want your page’s URL to be short and keyword-rich.
 Avoid ugly URLs, like backlinkto.comp=12343.
 Google has stated that the first 3-5 words in a URL are given the most weight.

 - Start title with keyword – Your title tag is the most important on-page SEO element.
-An SEOMoz study found that pages that started their title with a keyword ranked higher than those with the keyword in the middle of the end of the title.
+A SEOMoz study found that pages that started their title with a keyword ranked higher than those with the keyword in the middle of the end of the title.

-- Dazzle with multimedia – Text can only take your content so far.
+- Dazzle with Multimedia – Text can only take your content so far.
 Engaging images, videos and diagrams can reduce bounce rate and increase time on site: two user interaction-based Google ranking factors.

 - Use outbound links – Outbound links to related pages is a relevancy signal that helps Google zero-in on your page’s topic.
 An industry study by SEOWizz.net found that adding outbound links to authority sites (like harvard.edu and Wikipedia.org) boosts a page’s rank in Google.

 - Drop keyword in first 100 word – Your keyword should appear in the first 100-500 words of the article.
 Putting the keyword early in the content emphasises that your article’s content is about that keyword.